-El Pangue House stands on a steep slope facing the ocean.
-The house is organized with a central vertical circulation, connecting the 4 levels and 3 terraces, in order to get as much of the view of the pacific ocean as possible, taking advantage of the height offered by the natural slope of the site.
+Text description provided by the architects.
+El Pangue House stands on a steep slop site facing the ocean view.
+The house is developed towards a central vertical circulation, connecting the 4 levels and 3 terraces in which the house is organized, in order to get as much of the view of the pacific ocean as possible, taking advantage of the high offered by the natural slop of the site.

-Each level contains a different part of the program; access is through the lower level, where you find parking, storage and an open shower.
-The next level houses the public zones of the house, such as the kitchen, play room, dining room and living room.
-The third level features bedrooms and the family room, and the fourth the main bedroom.
+Each level organizes a different part of the program; the access goes through the lower level were you find parking zone, storage and an open shower.
+The next level up meets the public zones of the house such as kitchen, play room, dining room and living room.
+The third level features berdrooms and family room and the fourth the main bedroom.

 The constructive system is generated upon sustaining concrete walls that terraces the site in three levels.
-The fourth level was designed as a lightweight structure with wood siding.
-The living room level appears as a great terrace surrounded by planters, which replace the railings.
+The fourth level was designed in lightweight structure with wood siding.
+The living room level appears as a great terrace surrounded by planters which replaces the railings.